Vatican's “World Youth Day 2005” funded by European Union

 The Kolping Society hailed the peregrinations of this large piece of wood as a "spiritual preparation" for their World Youth Day and they were indignant that the EU declined to fund it.
 Their executive found it "incomprehensible" that most EU politicians voted against the million-pound subsidy.
 They charged them with "acting from ulterior motives against the Catholic Church".

-Sure enough, on 2 February 2005 the European Parliament put in a “request” to the Barroso Commission to grant € 1,5 million to the organisation of the World Youth Day, after all.
-It was suddenly discovered that this gather ing under Church auspices of some young Catholics (gay ones are not welcome ) was “an important intercultural and non-formal learning experience”.
+Sure enough, on 2 February 2005 the European Parliament put in a "request" to Barroso's Commission to grant € 1,5 million to the organisation of the World Youth Day, after all.
+It was suddenly discovered that this gather ing under Church auspices of some young Catholics (gay ones are not welcome) was "an important intercultural and non-formal learning experience".

 This prompted a protest by the EU's "All-party working group on the separation of religion and politics" which attempted to find out from the EU's Budget Central Control Committee what on earth the criteria had been for making this grant.

-The event itself was even attended in his official capacity by the European Commissioner in charge of Youth, Ján Figel’, who has been criticised for “not distancing himself from the Conservative Christian position as the only cultural tradition.”
-There he appealed to the young Catholics “to engage themselves actively in society".
+The event itself was attended in his official capacity by the European Commissioner in charge of Youth, Ján Figel', who has been criticised for "not distancing himself from the Conservative Christian position as the only cultural tradition."
+There he appealed to the young Catholics "to engage themselves actively in society".
 Could he possibly have meant "politics", and maybe even politics of a particular direction?

 European Commission Spokesman's Briefing for 05-08-18